Safety of laser pico projectors

 Responsible manufacturers take the safety of laser pico projectors seriously.
 The unit pictured above is Class 2.
 This is the same as laser pointers below 5 mW (the U.S. legal limit for selling a laser as a pointer).

-Class 2 lasers are considered safe due to a person’s natural aversion to blink, move or look away from a bright light.
+Class 2 lasers are considered safe due to a person’s blinking, moving or looking away from a bright light.
 The laser will not cause harm in the time it takes to avoid the beam.
 However, intentional staring can be unsafe, so use by minors should be monitored -- just as with laser pointers.

 More information is available in papers by Dr. Edward Buckley of the University of Cambridge (PDF downloads):